TheJoker4320/vision-framework/README.md

 * Aspect Ratio - See [aspect ratio filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/aspect_ratio_filter.py) for more info.
 * Biggest Area - See [biggest area filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/biggest_area_filter.py) for more info.
 * Diagonal Pair - See [diagonal pair filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/diagonal_reflective_tape_pair_filter.py) for more info.
-* Shpae - See [shape filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/shape_filter.py) for more info.
+* Shape - See [shape filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/shape_filter.py) for more info.

 ### Calculation Stage:
-The fourth stage of the pipeline, during this stage we use the diffrent filtered contours from the previous stage for many diffrent calculations, these inculde distance and angle calcualtions for every filterd contour.
+The fourth stage of the pipeline, during this stage we use the different filtered contours from the previous stage for many different calculations, these include distance and angle calculations for every filtered contour.

 Main Quirk: calculation, see [calculation class](https://github.com/TheJoker4320/vision-framework/blob/develop/calculations/modifier.py) for more info.